 In addition to performing, Dr. Leitterman is dedicated to bringing music to the younger generations.
-She is currently the Assistant Professor of Double Reeds at Auburn University in Auburn, AL. In addition to teaching oboe and bassoon, her duties include Music Skills, Woodwind Skills, as well as directing the Auburn University Double Reed Ensemble.
+She is currently the Instructor of Oboe at Arkansas State University in Jonesboro, AR.
+Her duties also include Aural Theory, Double Reed Techniques, as well as coaching small chamber ensembles.

 Dr. Leitterman is the Director of the Lucarelli Oboe Master Class, a week-long immersive oboe master class founded by Bert Lucarelli in 1996.
 She has also presented master classes at Manhattan School of Music, the Hartt School, and Southeast Missouri State University.
 Additionally she has presented lecture recitals at The Juilliard School, the CUNY Graduate Center, and the Brazilian Double Reed Society's annual conference in João Pessoa, Paraíba, Brazil.